dakom/wasm-app-boilerplate/README.md

 * [webgl](src/webgl) is a webgl renderer also via rust/wasm
 * They are all on separate web-workers

+# Supported Browsers

+Chrome, Firefox, and probably Edge when it's based on Chromium.

+The approach here uses SharedWorker (which isn't available on Safari).

+Also, as of right now, an app that uses this approach for performance also probably wants webgl2 support and Safari doesn't support that either :\

 # Dataflow

 It's like this: